lf1-io/padl/README.md

 ## Project Structure

-PADL's chief abstraction is `td.transforms.Transform`.
+PADL's chief abstraction is `padl.transforms.Transform`.
 This is an abstraction which includes all elements of a typical deep learning workflow in `pytorch`:

 - preprocessing
 - data-loading